 I’m ready to share my little secrets as I transition from online tutoring to running my website.

 After 4 years of teaching and 1600+ online lessons done, I feel entitled to write a guide about teaching languages on Italki.
 My credentials are in my review of Italki.

-Other similar guides and reviews already exist, but they’re either outdated or limited to “housekeeping” like signup process and features and lack tips based on personal experience.
+Other similar guides and reviews exist, but they’re either outdated or restricted to “housekeeping” such as sign-up system and features, and they lack personal experience-based advice.

-If you’re passionate about your own language and thrilled to talk with people around the world, you could make a good tutor.
+If you’re enthusiastic about your native tongue and enjoy conversing with people from all over the world, you might make a good tutor.

 Italki is the largest language learning community that connects students and teachers for 1-on-1 online language lessons.
 It boasts 10,000 teachers teaching more than 130 languages to over 5 million students.